instructure/rollcall-attendance/README.md

 Once you have a dockerized Canvas up and running, you need to add a developer key to Canvas for rollcall to connect with.
-As an admin account, go to `http://canvas.docker/accounts/<id>/developer_keys`, create an API key with a `tool_id` of "rollcall" and a redirect url of `http://rollcall.docker/canvas_oauth`.
+As an admin account, go to `http://canvas.docker/accounts/<id>/developer_keys`, create an API key with a `tool_id` of "rollcall" and a redirect URL of `http://rollcall.docker/canvas_oauth`.
 Ensure the key state is `ON`.
 Once it's been created, get the ID number (an integer) from the index page along with the token and add them as `CANVAS_KEY` and